A guide on how to identify potential uses of the Workflow extension.

-Sheer quantity of states is not a reason to involve the behaviour.
+Sheer quantity of states is not a reason to involve the extension.
 The same functionality can be achieved by using an enum, and the more states involved in a workflow, the longer the setup will take.

-Examples of Workflows
+Examples of Workflows.

 Consider the standard process for staff members to submit timesheets.
 The timesheet goes through a series of states (in a certain order) to make sure that everything has followed the correct process:

 Declined.
 This is a fairly simple workflow, and can be handled by the Workflow extension in its most basic form.

 - A timesheet is created.
 As part of the form, there will be a “Timesheet Status Workflow” dropdown which will default to